hundredrabbits/Donsol/famicom/README.md

 ## TODOs

-- Fix issue with returning cards to end of deck
 - Screen tear when returning to splash
-- Add necomedre on the splash after complete
 - Implement deck shuffling
   - Implement shuffle seed
   - Can reshuffle on first hand
-- Implement dungeon complete
-  - Last rooms should check if card exists or display a folded card.
 - Implement onscreen guide
 - Implement sounds

 - Implement special mode

 ## Rules